TIY-Austin-Front-End-Engineering/Curriculum/day-12/README.md

 ## Goals
 - Install and use Yeoman
-- Understand JS Objects and dot notation (including Date object)
+- How to read MDN documentation
-- DOM Events (and setTimeout / setInterval)
+- Javascript objects

 # Goal 1: Install and use Yeoman
 ## Install Yeoman